S=T for Shimura Varieties and Moduli Spaces of p-adic Shtukas: Basic Definitions

 that is meromorphic along $S^{\sharp}$ and bounded by $\mu$,

 $\bullet$ a sub $\mathcal{G}(\mathbb{Z}_p)$-torsor $\mathbb{L}$ inside $\mathbb{L}_{\eta}$.

 \end{theorem}

-\begin{proof} The proof of \cite{SW17} 23.3.1 goes without change.
-Indeed, in $loc. cit.$ they fix the type of Shtuka in $\text{B}(G)$, which corresponds to rigidifying $\mathcal{E}$.
+\begin{proof} The proof of \cite[Proposition 23.3.1]{SW17} goes without change.
+Indeed, in $loc. cit.$ they fix the type of shtukas in $\on{B}(G)$, which corresponds to rigidifying $\mathcal{E}$.
 Dropping this extra condition gives exactly the data as in the statement. \end{proof}

 We have a natural correspondence diagram

 where $p_1$ (resp. $p_2$) sends $\{\mathcal{P}, \mathcal{P}', \gamma,S^{\sharp}\}$ to $\{\mathcal{P},S^{\sharp}\}$ (resp. $\{\mathcal{P}',S^{\sharp}\}$).

 \begin{proposition} The correspondence (\ref{etalecor}) is an étale correspondence, i.e. both $p_1$ and $p_2$ are finite étale morphisms. \end{proposition}